 On our way out to Lamar Valley, we stopped to see some Bison out in a field by the road.
 We *accidentally* got a little too close for comfort.
 The park recommends staying 25 yards from any wildlife (100 yards from bears and wolves).
 We were definitely farther than that and it still felt too close.
 There was a group of about 6 of us viewing some bison and one lone ranger was alone behind us.
 I think we startled him because he started walking towards us and snorting and stomping.
 We stayed a safe distance and were most likely not in any danger but still… This is their home and we wanted to be respectful.
 Also these boys are gigantic and we didn’t need to be chased by a bison today, haha.

-After our exciting bison viewing adventure, we went onward to Lamar Valley.
+Okay…. back to your regularly scheduled content!
 Lamar Valley is one of the best places in the world to view wildlife.
 I recommend going at dawn or dusk, when the animals are most active.
 Near dusk, you’ll see hundreds of cars just choosing spots to stake out and see wildlife.
 I also recommend having binoculars.
 We didn’t – and I think maybe our eyes would hurt a little less if we did?

 Yellowstone day two: Madison Junction to West Thumb Basin

-This day was perfect for sleeping in, because it is a shorter day.
-At Madison Junction, this time we took a right and headed to the South Entrance of the park towards West Thumb Basin.
+This day is perfect for sleeping in, because it is a shorter day.
+At Madison Junction, this time you’ll take a right and headed to the South Entrance of the park towards West Thumb Basin.

-We drove alllllll the way to the end of the park towards West Thumb Basin.
+Drive allllll the way to the end of the park towards West Thumb Basin.
 This hot spot is right along Yellowstone Lake.
-It was pretty early in the morning still, so it was a little foggy.
-Again, we saw tons of geysers and hot springs, but seeing the springs at the edge of the lake shore was just insanely cool!
+Here, there are tons of geysers and hot springs, but seeing the springs at the edge of the lake shore is just insanely cool!

-There are about 1928475 different hikes you can do in Yellowstone.
+There are about a billion different hikes you can do in Yellowstone.
 With limited time, we chose ones that got us off the beaten path but didn’t take all day.
-This day, we chose to do Mystic Falls.
+Mystic Falls fits the bill of being doable in just a couple hours and escaping a few of the crowds.
 It’s pretty well populated but also surprisingly strenuous.
 We were not expecting the steep climb up a rocky hill!
 There is an option to do a much easier, shorter (read: flatter) portion as well, but where’s the fun in that?
 We had beautiful views of the whole park and then hiked down to the falls.

 On a whim (and because we were desperate to see some bears), we decided to do another short hike at the end of the day.
 I downloaded the Yellowstone app on my phone (highly recommend) and it tells you about all the hiking trails and difficulty.
 I noted that one said “CAUTION: Grizzly bears frequent this area.”
 Okay count us in!
 Seem crazy?
 In hindsight, yes.
 But at the time we had not seen ANY grizzly bears yet, so off we go.
 We pulled over and found a flat area of rocky trail that went through a lot of land perfect for bison.